 The first time Kazbek was climbed by Duglas Freshfield in 1868.
 Other significant successful ascension of Kazbek is the climb of famous Georgian scientist G. Nikoladze in 1923 from which begins the history of Georgian mountaineering.

 Approach from Tbilisi is still more convenient also the check point with Russia (Verkhniy Lars) is open now - during the summer season it is a total mess with crossing the border as the huge crowd normally collected on the Russian side.
-From Vladikavkaz you can get a taxi to Kazbegi village.
+From Vladikavkaz you can get a taxi to Kazbegi (Stepantsminda) village.

 If you go from Tbilisi you can take a taxi or regular bus to Kazbegi (Stepantsminda) village (150 km).
 There are many comparably good hotels, hostels and guesthouses in this village and many possibilities for lodging.
 Other way is to camp somewhere near the old monastery (1,5-2 hours walk up from the village or taking a 4x4 taxi there).
 From the monastery go uphill by marked clearly visible trail to Bethlemi Hut - former meteostation which now works as mountain refuge.
 The place is relatively comfortable (comparing with tent), equipped with stationary gas and some kind of shop, where you can by beers and snacks, but often overcrowded during the season.
-From here begins the most of Kazbek routes, including the Normal one.
+From here begins the alpine part of the Kazbek route.

 Author: Peter Schoen Date: Dec 29, 2005 10:12 AM Beware that this border crossing is often closed to foreigners.
 Get infos about the current situation if you want to head from Kazbek to Russia or from Russia to Kazbek (e.g. if you want to combine Kazbek and Elbrus).

 The Lonely Planet Thorn Three is a good place to ask - http://thorntree.lonelyplanet.com/, and also the embassies.

 2018 no climbing regulations until now.
 No permits, no fees.
-Camping is allowed anywhere, if you camp close to Meteo (Bethlemi Hut) you are to pay 5 lari per tent.
+Camping is allowed anywhere, if you camp close to Meteo (Bethlemi Hut) you are to pay 10 lari per tent.
 Upper camping is also quite popular and free of charge (30 min from the Hut).
 Please take down all the garbage after you.

 Kazbek is possible to climb through all the year but the most convenient time is summer (June-September).
 Great possibilities for ski touring during the winter months.